-Dr. Hoop understands patients can be nervous about dental procedures like root canals, but the treatment is predictable — about 95 percent of root canals are successful.
-During a root canal, Dr. Hoop will make a small hole in the tooth, remove the infection, and then fill the tooth with a material called gutta-percha.
+Dr. Hoop understands patients can be nervous about dental procedures like root canals.
+Still, the treatment is predictable — about 95 percent of root canals are successful.
+During care, Dr. Hoop makes a small hole in the tooth, removes the infection, and then fills your tooth with a material called gutta-percha.
 Most teeth will need dental crowns following the procedure to strengthen the enamel.

-Our patients find it easy to remain comfortable during root canal therapy because of:
+Our patients find it easy to remain comfortable during root canal treatment because of:

-It’s important to manage dental issues before they go on to cause more damage.
+It’s crucial to manage dental issues before they cause more damage.
 Root canal infections can spread to nearby healthy teeth – and even elsewhere in the body – so patients need to address the problem as soon as possible.

 We understand that cost is a major factor in a patient’s decision to go through with any dental treatment, and root canal therapy is no exception.
 That said, root canal cost can vary based on a few factors.
 Therefore, we can’t give you an accurate estimate until Dr. Hoop has examined your mouth.
 At that point, we can review your financing options, including dental insurance and our in-house savings plan.
 Rest assured that although root canal therapy may seem expensive at first, this procedure can actually save you money in the long run by preserving your natural tooth and improving your oral health.